pepopowitz/cypress-is-neat/slides/src/02-testing-strategies.md

 3) reliability: how often does this test fail or break?
 4) confidence: how confident about your app?

-- lower in the pyramid is better for first 3
+- 3 on the left have better outcomes lower in the pyramid
-- higher in the pyramid is better for last 1
+- 1 on the right has better outcomes higher in the pyramid

+we'll talk about the top of they pyramid today, e2e

+and I'm especially interested in addressing one question:

 ---

 Layout: list
 Trail: Testing Strategies

-## Why are integration/e2e tests hard?
+## Why are end-to-end tests hard?

 ### • Many moving parts